Allen County War Memorial Coliseum: Major events

 War Memorial Coliseum was known foremost as the home of the NBA's Fort Wayne Pistons for five seasons (1952–57) as well as the 1953 NBA All-Star Game and 1955 and 1956 NBA Finals.
 After the Pistons moved to Detroit in 1957, the facility continued to host at least one of their games every season from the 1958–59 to 1966–67 campaigns.
 Other pro basketball events there were the 1994 CBA All-Star Game and the 2014 and 2015 NBA D-League Finals.

 Memorial Coliseum was the site of several NCAA events, including the 2000, 2001 and 2002 Mid-Continent Conference men's basketball tournaments and the 1988, 1994 and 2000 NCAA Division I Final Four men's volleyball championships.
 More recently, the University of Notre Dame hosted the 2010 NCAA Division I men's ice hockey tournament Midwest Regional at Memorial Coliseum.
 The 2022 and 2023 NCAA Division III men's basketball championship also were held there.

 The arena has hosted college wrestling tournaments as well as the sectional, regional and semistate championships of the IHSAA boys' basketball tournament during the one-class era.

 The Coliseum was selected in April 2017 as one of the sites for the "Sweet 16" round of the 2020 NCAA Division I Women's Basketball Championship and the "Final Four" of the NCAA Division III men's basketball championship in 2019, 2020, 2021 and 2022.

-The Coliseum has hosted several live events by World Wrestling Entertainment.
+The Coliseum has hosted several live events by World Wrestling Entertainment, including Saturday Night's Main Event on May 23, 2026.
+It was the first WWE televised event in Fort Wayne since 2014.